 HotJar is another great tool tracking customer website journeys, as it provides you with the big picture of what pages your customers are visiting on your site and which areas are receiving the most clicks.

-Whether that be product pages or patients booking appointments.
+Whether that be visits to product pages or patients booking appointments.

 All medical details are stored on one platform that is easily installed onto systems and devices, making retrieving customer data so much easier.

 You may be thinking we are going off on a tangent but, this data can be used to better understand your target audience by looking at the demographic of your patients!